How to Make the Perfect Breakfast Coffee at Home

 Creating Coffee Shop Style Drinks

 Want to make coffee shop drinks at home?
-You can easily make your favorite coffee drinks in your kitchen.
+It’s easy to make your favorite coffee drinks in your kitchen.
 Just a few simple steps will have you making homemade lattes and more in no time.

 First, learn the basics.
 Espresso is key for many coffee favorites.
 A single shot is 1 oz, and a double is 2 oz.
 For an Americano, mix 1 shot of espresso with 3 oz of hot water.